fmidev/fmi-cap-profile/fmi-cap-profile.md

 ## Overview

-This document defines CAP profile for warnings issued by [Finnish Meteorological Institute](https://www.ilmatieteenlaitos.fi/).
-The profile extends the [MetCoOp CAP profile v1.0](https://git.smhi.se/metcoop/metcoop-cap-profile/blob/version-1.0/metcoop-cap-profile.md) placing further restrictions while being 100% compatible.
+This document defines a CAP profile for warnings issued by the [Finnish Meteorological Institute](https://www.ilmatieteenlaitos.fi/).
+The profile extends [MetCoOp CAP profile v1.0](https://git.smhi.se/metcoop/metcoop-cap-profile/blob/version-1.0/metcoop-cap-profile.md) by placing further restrictions while being 100% compatible.

 ## Profile versioning

 This profile is versioned using semantic versioning.
-Changes in patch and minor versions are backwards-compatible when compatibility notes are followed in client implementation.
+Changes in patch and minor versions are backwards compatible when the client implementation conforms to the compatibility rules.

-## General compatibility notes
+## General compatibility rules

-* No expectations shall be made on element order, unless been explicitly specified otherwise.
+* No expectations shall be made on element order, unless explicitly specified otherwise.
 * No expectations shall be made on time zone.
 The zone offset must always be read from the [date-time element](#date-time-elements).
 * A previously unknown element value must be ignored gracefully.
 * No expectations shall be made on existence of a certain element value.
 * No expectations shall be made on element content intended for human audience.
-* Client should be able to handle any value defined by CAP standard even this profile defines it unused.
+* Client should be able to handle any value defined by CAP standard even when this profile defines it unused.

 ## Date-time elements